Bl4ues/SCP-Additions/README.md

 SCP Unity is the main visual and mechanical inspiration for the project.
 Special thanks to [SCP: Overtime](https://modrinth.com/mod/scp-overtime) for inspiring the original creation of SCP Additions.
 Various facility assets were adapted from or inspired by SCP Unity-related blocks in its 1.16.5 version.

-SCP Additions is not an official Minecraft product and is not affiliated with Mojang, Microsoft, the SCP Wiki staff, Aerie Gaming Studios, or Nixon Interactive.
+SCP Additions is not an official Minecraft product and is not affiliated with Mojang, Microsoft, the SCP Wiki staff, Aerie Gaming Studios.